ManjuLanjewar/VSD_HDP/README.md

 * Short channel effect

     When W/L is constant, drain current Id is constant at any node (At any Node means W and L increase or decrease) but practically this will not happen.
 When W and L (from long channel to short channel device) have decreased in value, we stop seeing quadratic dependance of Ids on Vgs after a certain Vgs value, and we see linear dependance, and also peak current decreases from long channel case due to velocity saturation effect.
-For long channel (L>250nm) has 3 modes of operation: cutoff, resistive, and saturation For lower nodes/channel (L<250nm), there are 4 regions of operations.
-Cut-off, Linear, Saturation and Valocity Saturation.

 * Velocity Saturation effect